Your guide to safe winter driving

 Avoid exposed roads and try to find a sheltered route without bridges, flyovers and high, flat land.

-A lot can go wrong in high winds.
+High winds can be dangerous.
 A sudden gust can unsettle your car, or there may be fallen trees, branches, and other flying debris.
-Driving slowly gives you more chances to be aware of your surroundings and spot trouble ahead.
+Driving slowly gives you more chances to be aware of your surroundings and spot if there is trouble ahead.

 Avoid towing